-When you hear the catchphrase ‘ dress for success” for the corporate scenarios, it is indeed true and it can work for people who work from home.
+When you hear the catchphrase ‘ dress for success” for corporate scenarios, it is indeed true, and it can work for people who work from home.

 It is all about getting into the right mindset for work.
 So dressing up signals your mind to be attentive and serious about your work.

 Also, being well-dressed while remote working also keeps you always ready for any video call or conference you would have to take up.

 Make sure when you take breaks, you take it in their entirety, not halfway or exchanging work.
 Also, never short-change yourself during these breaks from work.